glener10/google-scholar-article-search/README.md

 # **Scholarly Article Search Script**

 <p align="center"> 🚀 This script is designed to search for scholarly articles using specific search queries and configurations.
-It utilizes the `scholarly` library to perform the searches and `pandas` to handle CSV operations. </p>
+It utilizes the `scholarly` library to perform the searches, scraper api and `pandas` to handle CSV operations. </p>

 <h3>🏁 Table of Contents</h3>